ExitValue.ai

 How Pet Stores Are Valued

 Pet store valuation reflects the tension between a growing, recession-resistant industry and the margin pressures facing brick-and-mortar retail.
-Published benchmarks show independent pet stores selling for 2.5-4.5x SDE, while multi-location chains attract PE interest at 6-10x EBITDA (Petco traded at 8.5x, PetSmart at 8.95x, Pet Supplies Plus at similar levels).
+Published benchmarks show independent pet stores selling for an SDE-multiple range, while multi-location chains attract PE interest at platform-tier earnings multiples (Petco traded at 8.5x, PetSmart at 8.9x, Pet Supplies Plus at similar levels).
 The key differentiator between low and high multiples is the percentage of revenue from high-margin services versus commodity product retail.

 Product Retail vs. Services Revenue